+In July 2013 the group completed its wide ranging strategic review and from October 2013 the business was operated in three distinct segments:

+- Commissioned services (Care Home Division) a national network of around 370 homes offering specialist dementia care and nursing capabilities to meet the anticipated growing demand of people requiring dementia care which is projected to increase by around 40% in the next 15 years; - Private (Care Home Division) a chain of homes offering high quality elderly care together with hotel-standard services and activity programmes designed for residents who see the option of a care home as a life enhancing choice; and - The Huntercombe Group providing care, treatment and rehabilitation services in mental health, acquired brain injury and neurodisability that are complementary to and in partnership with the NHS.

-Our strategy is to be the highest quality provider of elderly care in the UK.
-The key elements of our strategy are:
+This segmentation will give increased focus and management over-sight so that each division develops by best meeting the requirements of its respective customer/patient groups.
+These three businesses are underpinned by the group's strategy to be the highest quality provider of elderly care and specialised healthcare services in the UK.
+The key elements of our strategy continue to be to:

-Increase Average Weekly Fee by pursuing our strategy of providing higher dependency, higher acuity services from our facilities as well as increasing the percentage of private payers

-In line with our business strategy we regularly review the service offerings of each facility and, where appropriate and in consultation with the relevant local commissioner, change the service offering to one that is oriented towards higher dependency or higher acuity, which will then usually attract higher fee rates, increased occupancy or both.

-Increase occupancy by maintaining and continually improving our leadership in quality of care and relationships with Local Authorities and commissioners

-We believe that our focus on quality of care and the recognised quality of our services are key drivers of our longstanding relationships with Local Authorities and commissioners.
+- Provide higher dependency, higher acuity services from our facilities as well as increasing the percentage of private pavers - In line with our business strategy we regularly review the service offerings of each facility and, where appropriate and in consultation with the relevant local commissioner, change the service offering to one that is oriented towards higher dependency or higher acuity, which caters to a shortage of services in the local market. - Increase occupancy by maintaining and continually improving our leadership in quality of care and relationships with Local Authorities and commissioners - We believe that our focus on quality of care and the quality of our services are key drivers of our longstanding relationships with Local Authorities and commissioners.
 We plan to continue delivering industry leading service quality and implementing best practices and new service offerings across our facilities, including a continued focus on higher dependency residents, such as through our industry leading PEARL dementia service.
-We believe that this approach supports the stability of our revenues and will allow us to further increase our occupancy rates and to continue to find new growth opportunities.

-Leverage our reputation, expertise and diverse asset base and drive further synergies from within our business

-We intend to continue tapping our broad and deep expertise and to take advantage of our diverse asset base in order to develop new tailored offerings in our markets and to improve our occupancy rates.
-In addition, we intend to continue centralising management functions and to implement procurement and staffing efficiencies in order to achieve cost savings.

-• Evaluate and execute opportunistic and accretive acquisitions

-We plan to continue our disciplined approach to evaluating acquisition opportunities in order to improve our capabilities in existing service areas and to expand our range of service offerings.
-The markets in which we participate are highly fragmented, and smaller competitors may experience difficulties in meeting regulatory requirements and maintaining quality standards within acceptable profit margins.

-• Continually optimise our real estate portfolio

-We intend to continually evaluate our real estate assets with a view to optimising our portfolio by further improving the quality of our units, repositioning homes into higher-value markets such as higher dependency care, developing or selectively acquiring new units and exploring alternative uses for facilities within our portfolio, including with respect to our investment properties.
+We believe that this approach supports the stability of our revenues and will allow us to increase our occupancy rates and to continue to find new growth opportunities and serve our customers better. - Leverage our reputation, expertise and diverse asset base and drive further synergies from within our business - We intend to continue tapping our broad and deep expertise and to take advantage of our diverse asset base in order to develop new tailored offerings in our markets and to improve business performance.
+In addition, we intend to continue centralising management functions and to implement procurement and staffing efficiencies in order to improve consistency and quality of service to our customers and to achieve cost savings. - Evaluate and execute strategic and accretive acquisitions - We plan to continue our disciplined approach to evaluating acquisition opportunities in order to improve our capabilities in existing service areas and to expand our range of service offerings.
+The markets in which we participate are highly fragmented, and smaller competitors may experience difficulties in meeting regulatory requirements and maintaining quality standards. - Continually optimise our real estate portfolio - We continually evaluate our real estate assets with a view to optimising our portfolio by further improving the quality of our units, repositioning homes into higher-value markets such as higher dependency care and the private-pay market, developing or selectively acquiring new units and exploring alternative uses for facilities within our portfolio, including with respect to our investment properties.